 Wisdom teeth are the third molars that erupt in your late teens to early twenties.
 While some people are able to keep their wisdom teeth, others simply don’t have room in their jaws.
 When this happens, wisdom teeth push other teeth out of their way or get stuck underneath the gums.

 Tooth decay is caused by untreated dental plaque and tartar buildup.
-Our emergency dentist can only save a tooth if there’s more healthy tooth structure than decayed structure.
-You’ll need emergency tooth extraction once a cavity grows beyond what can be repaired by a filling, crown, or root canal.
+Our emergency tooth extraction once a cavity grows beyond what can be repaired by a filling, crown, or root canal.can only save a tooth if there’s more healthy tooth structure than decayed structure.
+You’ll need

-While early gum disease (gingivitis) is reversible with routine teeth cleanings and good oral hygiene, the same can’t be said once it progresses into periodontal disease.
-According to the Centers for Disease Control and Prevention, about 47.2% of Americans age 30 and older have periodontal disease.
+While gingivitis (gum inflammation) is reversible with routine teeth cleanings and good oral hygiene, the same can’t be said once it progresses into periodontitis.
+According to the Centers for Disease Control and Prevention, about 47.2% of Americans age 30 and older have periodontitis.

-Periodontal disease attacks the gums and other structures supporting your teeth.
+Periodontitis attacks the gums and other structures supporting your teeth.
 Once your gums recede enough, your teeth have less support and are more likely to fall out or need extraction.
-Periodontal disease can’t be cured, but your dentist can slow its progression through scaling and root planing.
+Periodontitis can’t be cured, but your dentist can slow its progression through scaling and root planing.

 If you have more teeth than what can fit in your jaw, your dentist may suggest tooth extraction to prevent crowding.
 For example, many patients may have a tooth removed for orthodontic reasons so they can achieve a straight smile.
 Most dentists and orthodontists prefer not having to extract a tooth before beginning orthodontics.
 However, it can be necessary for certain patients.